hai-vr/documentation/docs/products/prefabulous/universal/recalculate-normals.md

 If you suspect that custom split normals negatively affects your shading, you can try the following to see if it improves it:

-- Create **another** "PA-H Recalculate Normals" component on your avatar.
+- Create **another** "PA Recalculate Normals" component on your avatar.
   - You are allowed to add that component multiple times on the same object.
 - In that new component, enable Erase Custom Split Normals.
 - Add the blendshape that you want to recalculate while removing Custom Split Normals.